Gulf unallocated water release (Gilbert, Norman, Leichhardt and Nicholson rivers)

 Timeline for demonstrating take of water or construction of infrastructure

 There is a significant volume of water already allocated in the Gulf water plan area which has not yet been utilised.
-In response to community feedback, this release process encourages water to be purchased for genuine development opportunities.
+In response to community feedback, this release process encourages water to be allocated for genuine development opportunities.

-Transfers, renewals and other licence changes
+Transfers and other licence changes

 Change of land ownership